deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 ![](figures/figures_18_0.png)

-> 🔼 The figure shows a qualitative comparison of the responses generated by LLaVA and CCA-LLaVA to a question about the intended effect of a painting, illustrating CCA's ability to mitigate hallucinations.
+> 🔼 The figure shows a qualitative comparison of responses generated by LLaVA and CCA-LLaVA models to a question about the intended effect of a painting.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Case Study where question is sampled from LLaVA-Bench [46].
 LLaVA hallucinates hat in its long response, while CCA answers correctly without hallucination.